 Prerequisite Requirements Credit Hours General Biology (or Zoology) 8 Anatomy & Physiology 8 General Chemistry 4 Kinesiology 3 English Composition 6 Oral Communication 3 General Psychology 3 Lifespan Psychology (or Human Growth and Development) 3 Abnormal Psychology 3 General Sociology 3 Anthropology 3 Humanities 9 Statistics 3 Medical Terminology 1 Electives 30 Total 90

 - Course content MUST cover conception to death.
-Two psychology courses may be required to fulfill the across the lifespan requirement at some institutions.
+More than one psychology course may be required to fulfill the across the lifespan requirement at some institutions.

 - Recommended courses to complete the nine credit hours include foreign language (Spanish preferred), philosophy, logic, ethics, literature, and/or fine arts.

-- Recommended courses include: computer/technology skills, kinesiology, education, technical or critical writing, logic, fine and performing arts, language and communication systems, philosophy, and industrial arts or activity-based courses (e.g., woodworking, ceramics, photography).
+- Recommended courses include: computer/technology, kinesiology, education, technical or critical writing, logic, fine and performing arts, language and communication systems, philosophy, and industrial arts or activity-based courses (e.g., woodworking, ceramics, photography).
 No more than four credits in activity-based courses are acceptable.

-- Plan for completion of remaining pre-requisite coursework no later than September 1
+- Plan for completion of remaining pre-requisite coursework no later than the application deadline.

 - GRE Scores